seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/28/README.md

 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
 - The game required an update today.
 It was a 10 year anniversary update.
 It didn't seem to negatively impact gameplay, other than the fact that every time I took a screenshot, or looked at my notifications, the music would pause. - 2025, Saturday, May 17th
 - The game did not require an update this week. - 2025, Saturday, May 24th to 2025, Saturday, May 31st

-</details>

 - My session was skipped today. - 2025, Saturday, June 7th
 - The game did not require an update this week. - 2025, Saturday, June 14th

+</details>

-- My session was skipped today. - 2025, Saturday, June 21st
+- My session was skipped today. - 2025, Saturday, June 21st to 2025, Saturday, June 28th

 </details>